amaccarini/Modelica-PhD-course/registration.md

 <br>
 If you would like to pre-register to the course, please use the following <a href="https://forms.gle/HwfkHW3zERthaHaA9" target="_blank">form</a>.

-Pre-registration is open until <strong>June 7, 2024</strong>.
-If more than 20 people pre-register to the course, the final list of participants will be selected on a "first-come, first-served" basis, but priority will be given to PhD students.
-Selected candidates will be notified by email on June 10, 2024.
+Pre-registration is open until <strong>June 16, 2025</strong>.
+If more than 20 people pre-register for the course, the final list of participants will be selected on a "first-come, first-served" basis, with priority given to PhD students working in fields closely related to HVAC systems and district heating.
+Selected candidates will be notified by email on June 18, 2025.

 The registration for the course does not include provisions for meals and accommodation.